Gambling Harms

 GamCare also provides a wide range of online tools and resources, including:

-Self-assessment tools to help you understand your gambling
+- Self-assessment tools to help you understand your gambling

-Guided self-help programmes you can complete at your own pace
+- Guided self-help programmes you can complete at your own pace

-Moderated online forums offering peer support
+- Moderated online forums offering peer support

-These can be helpful if you are not ready to speak to someone yet or want additional support alongside counselling.
+These can be helpful if you are not ready to speak to someone yet, or want additional support alongside counselling.

 Gamblers Anonymous

 Gamblers Anonymous is a free, confidential peer-support fellowship for people who want to stop gambling.
+GA offers:

-Face-to-face meetings across the UK
+- Face-to-face meetings across the UK

-Online and telephone meetings
+- Online and telephone meetings

-Peer support from people with lived experience
+- Peer support from people with lived experience

-Ongoing, long-term recovery support
+- Ongoing, long-term recovery support

 No referral is needed, and there is no cost to attend.
 Gamblers Anonymous can be accessed on its own or alongside professional support.